 Do not sleep during the scenic route to Quebec City: you’ll miss the charming lakeside towns and dense forests that are perfect for a planned or unplanned stop at.
 Staying off the freeway, and taking the slower route out to the Cantons de L'est, will bring you into the charms of Magog, Lake Brome, Lake-Mégantic and Lake-Memphrémagog.

 On arrival in the capital city you’ll instantly feel the difference: Montreal is the younger and more zestful part of French Canada, whereas Quebec City has a more august, traditional but no less attractive disposition.
 You can easily spend an idyllic day just losing yourself in its winding cobbled streets, but you might also consider a trip out of town to see the gorgeous Montmorency Falls or whale watch of the coast of the Saint Lawrence River.
-Whatever you do not forget the obligatory photo of the magnificent Château Frontenac.
+Whatever you choose to do, photographing the magnificent Château Frontenac is a must.